almostengr/almostengrwebsite/docs/portfolio.md

 ## Scrap Code Dump Blog (2010)

 This was the first version of by blog hosted on Blogger.
-In 2015, I moved the blog from Blogger to a dedicated site for a busines that I was starting.
+In 2015, I moved the blog from Blogger to a dedicated site for a business that I was starting.
 That business idea did not succeed, so I decided to take the existing content and make it part of my personal blog.
 Thus the current website, The Almost Engineer, has this content.